enchanted-sword/dashboard-unfucker/README.md

 Version B uses jQuery to simply move elements around on the page so that it resembles the non-vertical nav layout.
 This method isn't as thorough, but it should work for all users.

 It's a userscript designed for Tampermonkey, but feel free to port it to other JavaScript injection methods as you please.
+From what I can tell, it works for some people with Violentmonkey, but Greasemonkey seems to be a no-go.
+It also seems to work with some adblockers' built-in JS injectors.

 To install, simply click on either `unfucker.user.js` or `unfucker-noflags.user.js` and click the `raw` button with Tampermonkey installed.